 As Keith Moon’s daughter, Amanda De Wolf experienced the madness and excess of life with rock’s greatest drummer.
-To celebrate the publication of a new book, A Tribute To Keith Moon: There Is No Substitute, the former Mandy Moon grants Classic Rock a rare audience and offers a candid trip down memory lane.
+To celebrate the publication of A Tribute To Keith Moon: There Is No Substitute, the former Mandy Moon granted Classic Rock a rare audience and offered a candid trip down memory lane.

 You’ve not talked publicly about your dad much before.
 What made you give this book your blessing?